Dhanesh-Panchariya/Performance-Indicator/README.md

 RandomForestRegressor(min_samples_leaf=4, min_samples_split=5, n_estimators=300)
 ```

--R² Score: ~0.83 on the test dataset 🎯
+- R² Score: ~0.83 on the test dataset 🎯
--Models with R² < 0.6 were discarded automatically.
+- Models with R² < 0.6 were discarded automatically.
--The chosen model is persisted as artifact/model.pkl and later used by the Flask app for predictions.
+- The chosen model is persisted as artifact/model.pkl and later used by the Flask app for predictions.

 ---